US STOCKS-Wall St set for weekly gains on signs of cooling inflation

 By Bansari Mayur Kamdar and Aniruddha Ghosh

-Aug 12 (Reuters) - Wall Street's main indexes rose on Friday, setting the S&P 500 and the Nasdaq for a fourth straight week of gains on easing bets of another super-sized interest rate hike on evidence of cooling inflation.
+Aug 12 (Reuters) - Wall Street's main indexes rose on Friday, setting the S&P 500 and the Nasdaq for a fourth straight week of gains on increasing evidence that inflation may have peaked.

-The benchmark index briefly crossed a closely watched technical level of 4,231 points, indicating it has recovered 50% of its bear market loss.
+The benchmark index crossed a closely watched technical level of 4,231 points, indicating it has recovered 50% of its bear market loss.
+It was headed for fourth straight week of gains, its best performance since November 2021.

-"The economy is not falling off a cliff, but there are some troubling signs.
-Still, the bulls can point to a very strong jobs market and corporate earnings that did not suggest a slowdown was hurting company profits," said Lindsey Bell, chief markets and money strategist at Ally.
+"We're seeing a market that is focusing on inflation peaking and so the rally is continuing, although volume is rather light," said Peter Cardillo, chief market economist at Spartan Capital Securities.

-"Stocks big and small have recovered impressively in the last two months despite a very mixed bag of economic data."
+"Investors are becoming more optimistic in terms of the Fed not being as aggressive as the market previously had expected."

 The Fed has raised its policy rate by 225 basis points since March as it battles to cool demand without sparking a sharp rise in layoffs.

-Ten of the 11 major S&P 500 sectors advanced in early trading, with communication services .SPLRCL and information technology stocks .SPLRCL leading the gains.
+Ten of the 11 major S&P 500 sectors advanced, with communication services .SPLRCL and information technology stocks .SPLRCT leading the gains.

-High-growth and technology stocks such as Apple Inc AAPL.O and Alphabet GOOGL.O rose 0.8% each as investors returned to riskier assets and Treasury yields dipped after a volatile week.
+High-growth and technology stocks such as Apple Inc AAPL.O and Alphabet GOOGL.O rose more than 1% each as investors returned to riskier assets and Treasury yields dipped after a volatile week.
 US/

 Growth stocks .IGX have underpeformed their value counterparts .IVX so far this year on worries that rising Treasury yields due to aggressive rate hikes will pressure their valuation.